What is the Inflation Reduction Act and how will it impact Medicare?

 • Full eligibility for the low-income subsidy program (or “Extra Help”) was expanded for those with Medicare Part D.

-What will change in 2025?
+What changed in 2025?

-• No more coverage gap: Starting in 2025, there are only three Part D prescription drug coverage stages: deductible (depending on your plan), initial coverage and catastrophic coverage.
+• No more coverage gap: Starting in 2025, there are only 3 Part D prescription drug coverage stages: deductible (depending on your plan), initial coverage and catastrophic coverage.
 No more "donut hole", no coverage gap.

 • New Medicare Prescription Payment Plan: Medicare members with Part D coverage can spread their prescription drug out-of-pocket costs into monthly payments over the course of the plan year.
 These costs will be billed to members by their plan.
 Certain Medicare members with high drug costs early in the plan year may benefit from this new payment plan, but it's important to know this program does not lower prescription drug costs.